 To ask questions, suggest modifications or report bugs just email me (email address found at the bottom of the page).

-IMPORTANT NOTE ON FIREFOX: On some systems, due to some mysterious interaction, Firefox segfaults or fails to start when libtrash is enabled.
+IMPORTANT NOTE ON FIREFOX AND GOOGLE CHROME: On some systems, due to some mysterious interaction, Firefox segfaults or fails to start when libtrash is enabled.
 Google Chrome may just not start at all without emitting any error.
-The simple way around this problem is to disable libtrash for Firefox.
+The simple way around this problem is to disable libtrash for Firefox and Chrome.
 Do so by starting Firefox with the command "LD_PRELOAD= firefox" and Chrome: "LD_PRELOAD= google-chrome-stable".
 You can bind this command (if necessary by placing it in a one-line bash script file by itself) to whatever GUI icon or hotkey combination you use to start Firefox.
 You may also modify your desktop file to include LD_PRELOAD= on the Exec= line.

 After more than 6 years since the last tweak, version 3.3 has been released!
 Two functions were renamed in order to avoid symbol clashes which some users of Audacious plugins were experiencing.
 (My thanks to Kamil Dudka for sending me a patch.)